November 27, 2019

 3. for which purpose each is best suited.

-Therefore, we will give you a brief overview of the most important digital learning methods for adult education:
+Therefore, we provide you with a brief overview of the most important digital learning methods for adult education:

 The “who is who” of digital learning methods